• English

 • Facilitate Community Based Organization (CBO) representing underserved and increased risk populations in their efforts to address COVID-19 related health disparities.

-• Partner with academic institutions/training organization(s) to provide technical assistance to support CBOs and LHDs in addressing COVID-19 health disparities.
+• Partner with training organization(s) to provide technical assistance to support CBOs and LHDs in sustainably addressing COVID-19 health disparities.